-Learn what bi-amping a speaker means, how it works, and why it was invented.
+- Learn what bi-amping a speaker means, how it works, and why do it

 What Is Bi-amping?